brafdlog/caspion/README.md

   - Click on `New Token` and `generate`
   - On the top of the screen you will see the full token (the token with XXXX in it is not the full one).
   - Save this token in the YNAB settings in the app.
-- Set your **YNAB budget id**
-  - Find your YNAB budget id by going into your budget and taking it from the url: `https://app.youneedabudget.com/XXXXXX-XXXXXX-XXXXXX-XXXXX/budget`
+- Choose your budget from the dropdown
-  - Set this budget id in the YNAB settings and save.
 - Fill the table containing account number to ynab account id mapping
   - For each account you want to track add another row to the table
-  - To get the `ynab account id` of the account navigate to that account in ynab and get the account id from the url: `https://app.youneedabudget.com/akfkmksdcscd/accounts/XXXXXXXX-XXXX-XXXX-XXXX-XXXX`
   - The `account number` could be the credit card number, or the bank account number.
 To be sure, you can run the app so it exports transactions to a CSV and get the account number from there.
+  - Then choose the matching a ynab account from the dropdown
 - **Click on Save to save the configuration**

 ### Google Sheets integration setup - when building from source code (optional)